aegnx/ramsay/README.md

 ```
 sudo cp /home/aegnx/Downloads/ramsay /usr/bin/ramsay
 ```
-and also for exe files (soon) you just have to run it using cmd or powershell or even git bash
+and also for exe files (soon, or just compile it yourself) you just have to run it using cmd or powershell or even git bash

 for the best experience use konsole (kde's terminal emulator on linux or freebsd) and disable the "Use unicode Braille characters contained in font" in: